 Prepare Your Home For Summer

 The summer season is a time for fun under the sun.
 The heat that it brings is welcoming along with beaches, vacation, camp, and sunscreen.
 But the summer heat could also mean sweltering temperatures and that is why it is important to be prepared and know how you can beat the heat.
+If you’re a homeowner you already know how hard it can get to be in the house without A/C, but if you’re a landlord, Penmar Management explains, you should know that your tenants are getting through the same.
+On top of that, it’s important to take care of your house and rental property during high summer temperatures.
 Here are five things that you can do to make sure that you and your home are ready for summer.

 Invest in a portable air conditioner.
 For those who don’t have a window type air conditioning unit and would like to stay cool during summer, a portable air conditioner might work for you.
 It is portable in the sense that it doesn’t have to be fixed in one location and you can move it to a different part of the house.
 Just make sure that the plastic piece for the exhaust hose is in place so the hot exhaust has somewhere to go.
 A portable air conditioner is also suitable for those who have one-window rooms and would like to be able to open the window instead of having it occupied by an air conditioning unit.